rorybennett/LandmarkIdentificationFrameworks/Heatmaps/README.md

 Heatmap-regression landmark localisation package for the `LandmarkIdentificationFrameworks/Heatmaps` subdirectory.

 This package is intended to sit alongside the IPV and Detection packages.
-It uses the same fold-list and mark-list idea as the IPV package, but it does not create patch CSVs or patch image folders.
-Images are loaded directly during training and converted into Gaussian landmark heatmaps on demand.
+It trains convolutional neural networks to predict one heatmap per landmark from complete input images.
+Source images are loaded directly during training, and Gaussian target heatmaps are generated from the supplied landmark coordinates when each sample is requested.

+**Package version:** `0.1.0`

+## Current scope

+The package currently provides:

+- fold-based model training and validation;
+- configurable U-Net heatmap regression;
+- landmark-preserving image augmentation;
+- automatic input-channel detection;
+- best and last model checkpoints;
+- validation metrics, predictions, heatmap overlays, and point overlays.

+Standalone held-out test evaluation and general-purpose inference are not yet included.

 ## Package layout